 Finish: smooth, sweet, velvety

-Foods: brownies, crème brulee, figs & blue cheese
+Foods: brownies, crème brulee, truffles, figs & blue cheese

 Notes: a great wine for cigars